tomcritchlow/tomcritchlow.github.io/_posts/2024-03-01-notes-customer-focus.md

 <div class="ba b--black-10 bg-washed-green br3 pa3 f5">
 <div class="ttu black-50 pb2">summary</div>
 After consulting with ~40 companies across a wide range of industries and sizes, I ask the question: what have I observed about the most successful companies?<br><br>
-The answer is that the most successful companies have a key executive who is customer-centric: they have a rich mental model for what customers want and how customers behave.
+The answer is that the most successful companies have a key executive who is customer-centric - someone who has a rich mental model for what customers want and is able to step into the customer's shoes.
 <br><br>
-In the post I look at various ideas about what it means for a company to be customer-centric and how you might enable customer-centric thinking in executives.</div>
+I theorize that beyond a culture of being customer-centric it's the ability to make key decisions with a customer-centric mindset that is important.
+But how do you cultivate this perspective for executives?</div>

 > "Many companies describe themselves as customer-focused, but few walk the walk.
 Most big technology companies are competitor focused.
 They see what others are doing, and then work to fast follow.
 In contrast, 90 to 95% of what we build in AWS is driven by what customers tell us they want." - [Jeff Bezos](https://www.sec.gov/Archives/edgar/data/1018724/000119312516530910/d168744dex991.htm)